 Address.
 For final versions of Accepted manuscripts only, a title page should be added (this is not included with submissions under review).
-Under the title of your work, list authors' names, university affiliations (university names only, NOT departments), and complete addresses.
+Under the title of your work, list authors' names, affiliations, and complete addresses.
 Example:

-AN EXCELLENT STUDY A. A. MANAGEMENT SCHOLAR Current University Building and/or Street City, State, Zip Code Tel: (000) 000-0000 Fax: (000) 000-0000 e-mail: scholar@univ.edu ing information should NOT be included with a paper submitted for review.
+AN EXCELLENT STUDY

+A. A. MANAGEMENT SCHOLAR Current University School and/or Department Building and/or Street City, State, Zip Code Tel: (000) 000-0000 Fax: (000) 000-0000 e-mail: scholar@univ.edu the bottom of your title page.
+This applies ONLY to Accepted papers.
+A title page with author-identifying information should NOT be included with a paper submitted for review.

 Acknowledgment.
-If you wish to acknowledge financial support or other assistance, add a note at the bottom of your title page.
-This applies ONLY to Accepted papers.
-A title page with author-identify-
+If you wish to acknowledge financial support or other assistance, add a note at